Food Safety Training Requirements for Cottage Food Businesses

 Most of these states require ANSI-National Accreditation Board (ANAB)-accredited food handler training.

-Here are the food safety training requirement for cottage foods by state:
+Here are the food safety training requirements for cottage foods by state:

 State | Food Safety Training Requirements for Cottage Foods |